mylabpcb/myCPU/pages/en/mycpu/introduction.md

 Custom  modules, also can be designed using the protoboards provided in the kit, which was designed to be fully compatible with the BUS module board and will be provided in both side versions.
 See the section about [Protoboards](/pages/en/mycpu/extra_modules/protoboard).
 {: style="text-align: justify"}

-Moreover, the modular design allows you to customize the layout of your myCPU by selecting your desired module distribution.
-You can create two different types of layouts using either one chain of BUS module boards for a vertical layout or two chains connected by the myCPU layout connector for a more landscape layout.
-However, not all module distributions may be possible due to the physical connections between certain modules that form a block.
-The position of a module will also depend on whether it has versions for both the left and right sides.
-Regardless, you will find that the system is highly flexible.
+Moreover, the modular design allows you to customize the module layout of your myCPU by choosing your preferred module distribution.
+You can create different variants of module distributions,  using either one chain of BUS module boards for a vertical myCPU layout or two chains connected by the myCPU layout connector for a landscape version.
+However, not all module distributions may be possible due to the flat wire connections between certain modules forming a block.
+In addition, the position of a module will also depend on whether it has versions for both orientations: left and right.
+Regardless these limitations, you will find that the platform is highly flexible.
 {: style="text-align: justify"}

 {% comment %}